sum1won/summod/README.md

 Man at Arms: 14->13 gold

-Royal Guard: 45->35 gold, (base)rescost 20->15
+Royal Guard: 45->35 gold, rescost(base) 20->15

-Knight of the Chalice: 55->45 gold, (base)rescost 25->19
+Knight of the Chalice: 55->45 gold, rescost(base) 25->19

-Paladin: 155->135 gold, (base)rescost 30->23
+Paladin: 155->135 gold, rescost(base) 30->23

 Witch Hunter: 185->175 gold, +0.1FAES

-High Inquisitor: +not slow-to-recruit, +0.5S
+High Inquisitor: not slow-to-recruit, +0.5S

-*Inquisitors and High Inquisitors can now pillage in friendly provinces (with population) to generate flagellants.
-More flagellants are generated depending on the rank of the inquisitor, level of dominion and the presence of a temple.
+*Members of the Inquisition (non-witch finders) can pillage in friendly provinces (with population) to generate flagellants.
+More flagellants are generated the higher the rank of the inquisitor.
+Higher dominion and the presence of a temple also provide bonuses.

 *(From MA Ermor changes) Ermor receives a D1 site that spawns in provinces (not water provinces) they control with high dominion and low population.
 Marignon can convert these sites into S1 sites by sufficient preaching with an inquisitor.